 However, where additional fees and charges are advertised, and you have chosen to advertise or collect the EMC separate to the ticket price then you must ensure that a consumer can readily identify the correct EMC component.

 Examples of correct EMC advertising include:

 - Total price - $….

-- Total price - $…. including Environmental Management Charge of $5.50*
+- Total price - $…. including environmental management charge of $5.50*

-- Total price - $…. including fees/charges $…. (including Environmental Management Charge - $5.50)*.
+- Total price - $…. including fees/charges $…. (including environmental management charge - $5.50)*.

-You need to be aware that it is a criminal offence under the Great Barrier Reef Marine Park Act 1975 (the Act) to make a false or misleading representation of the EMC.
+It is a criminal offence under the Great Barrier Reef Marine Park Act 1975 (the Act) to make a false or misleading representation of the EMC.

 You should refer to the Trade Practices Amendment (Clarity in Pricing) Act 2008 for other requirements of price advertising.

 To make it easier to explain the EMC to your passengers, its role in management, and how much each visitor pays, a full colour poster is available at Onboard – The Tourism Operator’s Handbook for the Great Barrier Reef.